intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_inference.md

 trainer.test(q_model, dataloader)
 trainer.predict(q_model, dataloader)
 ```
-This is a most basic usage to quantize a model with defaults, INT8 precision and without search tuning space to control accuracy drop.
+This is a most basic usage to quantize a model with defaults, INT8 precision, and without search tuning space to control accuracy drop.

 **Quantization with ONNXRuntime accelerator**
-Without ONNXRuntime accelerator, `Trainer.quantize()` will return a model with compressed precision but runing inference in ONNXRuntime engine.
+Without the ONNXRuntime accelerator, `Trainer.quantize()` will return a model with compressed precision but running inference in the ONNXRuntime engine.
 If your INC version >= 1.11, it's also required to install onnxruntime-extensions as a dependency of INC when using ONNXRuntime as backend as well as the dependencies required in [ONNXRuntime Acceleration](#onnxruntime-acceleration):
 ```shell
 pip install onnx onnxruntime onnxruntime-extensions
 ```